 This is a growing industry with increased demand for skilled workers who are able to create, manage and distribute screen and media content.

 Build up your CV with real industry experience while you study through our Work Integrated Learning programs, which are a guaranteed part of all our bachelor degrees and can include placements, internships or industry-linked projects.
 In this degree, in the units Screen Production Capstone: Project Development, and Production and Post Production (FTV30017 and FTV30018), you’ll team up with other students to research, and apply pre-production strategies for the development of a fully resolved screen-based media project.

 Get an early taste of university with a series of events just for you: A Day in the Life of a Swinburne Student.
 Save my spot

 - 3400211113 (IFP)

-From extended reality (VR, AR, volumetric capture) to screenwriting for web series, and video and audio production, see some of the creative projects produced by students in Swinburne’s Bachelor of Screen Production students have been working on in their latest video showreel.
-This course offers the skills and knowledge required for the fast-evolving new media environment.
+From extended reality (VR, AR, volumetric capture) to screenwriting for web series, and video and audio production, see some of the creative projects produced by students in Swinburne’s Bachelor of Screen Production.
+This course offers the skills and knowledge required for the fast-evolving and dynamic digital content industries.

 At Swinburne scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.